vincentriemer/addimated/README.md

   <img width="146" alt="WARNING" src="https://ghtext.vincentriemer.com/?text=WARNING&type=h1&weight=black&color=%23d73a49"/>
 </h2>

 This project is largely a proof-of-concept/experiment as a stepping stone to future animation work I have planned.
 Feel free to fool around with this but I wouldn't recommend using it in production.
+To wit, this library uses React hooks in its core so it depends on the unstable React version `16.8.0-alpha.1`.

 ## Installation